 “We blame our bosses, the economy, our politicians, other people, or we write ourselves off as failures or our goals as impossible.
 When really only one thing is at fault: our attitude and approach.”

 Stop blaming others for our circumstances.
 Look inward.
+Otherwise, your non-acceptance of personal responsibility and tendency to blame others can lead to bad outcomes, like a failed relationship.
 What can you change about your attitude and approach?

 The modern challenge